 On this page:

-There are times when children just can’t seem to concentrate.
-This isn’t a huge problem for most kids—they can regain their focus and get back on task fairly easily.
-But it’s a serious problem for others.
-Attention-deficit/hyperactivity disorder (ADHD) is a real illness that makes it difficult for children to sit still, concentrate and complete their work correctly and on time.
+Attention-deficit/hyperactivity disorder (ADHD) is a real illness that makes it difficult for children to sit still, concentrate, and complete their work correctly and on time.
 Of course, it’s normal for children to want to run around or play loudly on occasion, and no one would expect a young child to sit quietly for a long time.
-But with ADHD, these behaviours happen often for a long time and in different environments (for example, at home and at school), and interfere a lot with the child’s life.
+But with ADHD, these behaviours occur frequently and interfere a lot with the child’s life.

 If your child is living with this illness, they might have a hard time paying attention to what’s going on around them.
 Or they might make careless mistakes at school or struggle to organize things.
-This group of symptoms is called inattention.
+These examples fall into the inattention category of symptoms.
 Your child may also find it impossible to sit still.
 They may fidget often or look very restless.
-This group of symptoms is called hyperactivity.
 Your child might also have a hard time waiting in line or waiting for their turn.
-This group of symptoms is called impulsivity.
+They may shout out answers at school or jump into games at home when it isn’t their turn.
+These examples fall into the hyperactivity and impulsivity category of symptoms.

-There are different types of ADHD based on the group of symptoms that causes the most problems.
-But most children have at least some symptoms from all of the groups.
+There are different types of ADHD based on the group of symptoms that causes the most problems, though most children have at least some symptoms from all of the groups.
+A child who experiences a lot of symptoms from the inattentive group will look differently than a child who experiences a lot symptoms from the hyperactivity and impulsivity group.
+The stereotype of ADHD as a child who can't sit still isn't very accurate.

-It’s normal for any child to sometime get distracted, restless or disorganized.
-But if you feel that many of the above concerns apply to your school-aged child and they’ve been happening often for a long time and causing a lot of problems, talk to your doctor.
+It's normal for any child to sometimes get distracted, restless or disorganized.
+But if you feel that many of the above concerns apply to your child and they've been happening often for a long time and causing a lot of problems, talk to your doctor or other health care provider.

-ADHD affects about 5% of school-age children.
-It’s usually diagnosed during elementary school years because it’s normal for younger children to have a lot of energy and less ability to pay attention.
+ADHD affects about 2.5% of school-age children in Canada.
+It's usually diagnosed during elementary school years because it's normal for younger children to have a lot of energy and less ability to pay attention.

 Family members—ADHD seems to run in families, so a child is more likely to have ADHD if a close biological relative has it

-Researchers aren’t sure what causes ADHD.
-Like other mental illnesses, it’s likely caused or influenced by many different things.
+Like other mental illnesses, ADHD is likely caused or influenced by many different things.
 A few examples include your genes, the environment you live in, and your life experiences.
-We do know that researchers haven’t found a concrete link between ADHD and factors like parenting style or watching TV.
+We do know that researchers haven't found a concrete link between ADHD and factors like parenting style or watching TV.
 ADHD also seems to happen more often in children of women who smoked cigarettes while they were pregnant.

-When a child is diagnosed with ADHD, the child and their family members should first learn about ADHD.
-This reinforces that the illness is a difficulty that the child can overcome and helps the entire family understand the illness.
+When a child is diagnosed with ADHD, the child and their family members should take steps to learn about ADHD.
+Doing so can help the entire family understand the illness and learn strategies to help your child thrive.

 A combination of counselling, changes at home, changes at school and medication help children living with ADHD.
 Counselling, changes at home and changes at school may be the best first-line treatments and supports for mild to moderate ADHD symptoms.
 Medication may be needed if symptoms are severe or don’t improve with other treatments or supports.

-Counselling—The most common type of counselling for children living with ADHD is training to help them learn and understand positive behaviours.
+The most common type of counselling for children living with ADHD is training to help them engage in positive behaviours.
 This is called behaviour skills training.
 It also helps children make positive choices that help them reach their goals, and it helps them work well with the people around them.

 Other kinds of counselling might also be helpful.
 Counselling may include the child, their parents and the entire family.
 Common types of counselling include:

 Cognitive-behavioural therapy (CBT).
-It has been adapted to help children understand the thoughts behind their urges
+It has been adapted to help children understand and challenge the thoughts behind their urges

 Parenting skills training.
 It teaches parents how to cope with their child’s ADHD symptoms and how to guide a child living with ADHD.
 This may include learning how to predict problem situations, solve problems, enforce rules and give constructive feedback